constup/projectinit.sh/docs/index.md

 ProjectInit.sh are:

 - Creating a new project in an organized and standardized way.
+- Both local and containerized projects are supported.
 - To be fully compatible with your existing projects and repositories and not override any of your existing project settings.
 - Fully functional on all major operating systems.